hs950559/coryrylan.com/_posts/2015-12-30-angular-2-form-builder-and-validation-management.md

 ---
 layout: post
 title: Angular 2 Form Builder and Validation Management
-description: Build a custom component to manage form validation in Angular 2.
+description: Learn about the new FormBuilder and create a custom component to manage form validation in Angular 2.
 keywords: Cory Rylan, Angular 2, AngularJS, TypeScript, JavaScript
 tags: angular2, typescript
 date: 2015-12-30